-File Form 990 with the IRS.
-This is due November 15 for most PTAs.
-Apply for LAPTA Grants.
+Form the Audit Committee to complete the annual Audit Report which is due to LAPTA at the end of October.
+Preside over the first General Membership Meeting to adopt the Budget, Annual Report, and Audit Report. ptember/October Complete the Active Affiliation Report at LouisianaPTA.org/affiliation due October 31.
+Apply for National PTA Grants at PTA.org/Grants.
+Share the LAPTA Training Webinar schedule with the Board of Directors.
+All are welcome to attend.
+Conduct the fall membership enrollment campaign.
+Submit member dues at LouisianaPTA.org/membership.
+Register for the National PTA Reflections program at LouisianaPTA.org/reflections.
+Conduct the LAPTA Safety Poster Contest and submit winners to LAPTA. vember/December File Form 990 with the IRS by November 15.
+Apply for LAPTA Literature Grant.
 Form the Bylaws Committee to review the Bylaws and recommend revision or amendments if needed.
 Check in with officers and committee chairs. nuary/February Submit Reflections Arts Program entries to LAPTA.
 Celebrate National PTA Founders' Day on February 17, 1897.
-At a General Membership Meeting, form the Nominating Committee as prescribed in the Bylaws.
+At a General Membership Meeting, form the Nominating Committee as detailed in the Bylaws.
 Publish the Nominating Committee's slate of candidates according to the Bylaws.
 Conduct election of new officers in the month(s) designated in the Bylaws.
-Actively recruit volunteers to fill open committee chair positions for next year.
+Recruit volunteers to fill open committee chair positions for next year.
 Connect current PTA leaders and volunteers with those at feeder schools' PTAs.
 Contribute to the PTA Annual Report summarizing the PTA's activities and accomplishments over the year.
 Consider a membership survey to review past activities and solicit suggestions for new activities.
 Attend National PTA Legislative Conference with LAPTA.
-Attend Louisiana PTA's annual General Membership Meeting.
-Schedule with LAPTA the recognition of your winners from LAPTA's contests.
+Attend Louisiana PTA's annual virtual General Membership Meeting.
+Schedule with LAPTA delivery of student awards from LAPTA's contests.
 Present the Annual Report (summary of the year's activities) at the last General Membership Meeting.
 Coordinate installation of new officers.
 Thank this year's PTA Board and school volunteers.
-Submit the elected officer information to LAPTA at LouisianaPTA.org/register.
-Have a transition meeting or event between the old and new Boards.
+Submit the elected officer information to LAPTA at LouisianaPTA.org/register .
+Have a transition meeting between the old and new Boards.
 Pass all information along to the newly elected President, including all passwords to all accounts.
 Transfer all social media accounts to the new President, Vice-President, and Treasurer.
 Coordinate with the newly elected President to change signers on the bank account.
 Complete the Inventory Accountability Form.
 Attend National PTA Convention.

-☐ Pat yourself on the back for a job well done.
+Pat yourself on the back for a job well done and for your diligent work behind the scenes.
 Thank you!

-2024-25 LAPTA Calendar (Subject to Change)
+2025-26 LAPTA Calendar (Subject to Change)

-Visit LouisianaPTA.org/calendar for the latest version of the calendar.
+Visit LouisianaPTA.org/calendar for updates.

-July 2024
+July 2025